softmin/ReHLine-python/doc/source/autoapi/rehline/index.rst

    return_time : bool, default=True
        If True, return timing information for each value of `C`.

-   plot_path : bool, default=False
-       If True, generate a plot of the coefficient paths as a function of `C`.

    Returns
    -------
    Cs : ndarray of shape (n_Cs,)